All posts

 Can You Submit Form 8802 Online?

-These steps generally include preparing Form 8802, paying the required IRS user fee, adding the payment confirmation details to the application, and sending the completed package to the IRS by an accepted submission method.
+Applicants generally need to distinguish between three separate steps: preparing Form 8802, paying the IRS user fee, and submitting the completed application package to the IRS for review.

 Which Parts of Form 8802 Can Be Handled Digitally?